 I will endeavor to list here all of the books I’ve read that I would recommend or that I wouldn’t call useless.
-Mostly, This list will be books that I enjoyed and/or found informative.
+(There will be a few exceptions to that rule.
+I sometimes read something [Walter Lippmanm for example] that I know will be negative.
+And sometimes I read something that I had no warning was negative in some way.)
+Mostly, This list will consist of books that I enjoyed and/or found informative.
 Sometimes I remember an author who I really enjoyed but don’t remember the book or books.
 I’ll include such entries, but just give the authors’ names.
 That’s mainly a problem for fiction I used to read.
 And I don’t expect that I’ll be doing a lot of that.

 I eventually developed the habit of scribbling in the margins and any white space available in books I read.
 That became gradually more organized.
 My earlier reads lacked that, so some of my entries here will be devoid of much in the way of nuggets.
 The organized scribblings are my convenient source for nuggets or salient points.
 I could always add them in anyway, but that would require me to stop other things I’m doing and re-read all or much of each of those books.
 If you see no nuggets, that will be why.